Fenugreek Tea: Benefits, Side Effects, And How To Make It

 3. May Help Fight Inflammation

-Fenugreek contains linolenic and linoleic acids, both of which offer anti-inflammatory benefits (6).
-Traditional Chinese medicine also considers fenugreek a powerful inflammation fighter.
+Fenugreek contains linolenic and linoleic acids, both of which offer anti-inflammatory benefits

-Moreover, the tea can act as an anti-arthritic as it has similar effects on arthritisi XA common condition that affects the joints and damages the cartilage, resulting in pain, inflammation, and difficulty in movement. symptoms as well.
+Moreover, the tea can act as an anti-arthritic as it has similar effects on arthritisi A common condition that affects the joints and damages the cartilage, resulting in pain, inflammation, and difficulty in movement. symptoms as well.
 In an Indian study, fenugreek was found to have beneficial effects on arthritic rats (7).

 4. May Promote Weight Loss